-- What happens to the courses my children are currently taking if enroll them in your school?
+- What happens to the courses my children are currently taking at FLVS if I enroll them in your school?

 Courses in progress will continue as usual.
 This applies to courses taken through FLVS Flex, FLVS Flex Elementary, and FLVS Full-Time.
 When changing physical schools, you may receive an email from FLVS stating that you need to review your current enrollments with the new Physical School Guidance counselor.
 We will contact you if there are any issues that need to be addressed.

 - How many courses may my child take?